Funding Balcony Inspections and Repairs.

 Inspector's Report.
 The inspector must submit a report to the board of directors specifying the current physical condition and remaining useful life of the load-bearing components and associated waterproofing systems and whether they are an immediate threat to the health and safety of residents.
 The report must also include recommendations for any necessary repairs.
 (Civ.
 Code § 5551(e).)
 The report must be kept by the association for at least two inspection cycles (18 years).
 (Civ.
 Code § 5551(i).)

 Immediate Threat to Safety.
 If the inspector finds that the exterior elevated element poses an immediate threat to the safety of the occupants, the inspector must submit the report to the board immediately and to the local code enforcement agency within 15 days of completion of the report.
 The association must take preventive measures immediately upon receiving the report, including preventing occupant access to the exterior elevated element until repairs have been inspected and approved by the local enforcement agency.
 (Civ.
 Code § 5551(g).)
-Local enforcement has the ability to force immediate repairs, even if that requires an emergency special assessment
+Local enforcement has the ability to force immediate repairs, even if that requires an emergency special assessment.

-Inspection Companies.
+Contracts prepared by vendors can sometimes be skewed to protect the vendor.
+This is normal but not particularly beneficial to the association.
+Before signing any contracts, boards should make sure legal counsel reviews them.
 Below is a list of companies that perform inspections of elevated structures.
 The information was sent to us by readers of our newsletter and should not be construed as our endorsement of the performance of any of the companies listed below.
 Before hiring a company, boards must perform their due diligence and make sure the company is licensed and insured.
 In addition, boards should have legal counsel review all contracts before signing them.
+Contractor License.
+Always check a company's contractor license to make sure it's active: CONTRACTOR LICENSE CHECK.

 A7 Group, Inc.